 Who is an EHC plan for?

-It is for children and young people aged up to 25 whose Special Educational Needs (SEN) cannot be reasonably met (ie. supported) through their normally resourced local mainstream early years, school or post 16 provision.
-(To see what this means in detail please look at our SEN Support page)
+It is for children and young people aged up to 25 whose Special Educational Needs and/or disabilities (SEND) cannot be reasonably met (ie. supported) through their normally resourced local mainstream early years, school or post 16 provision.
+(To see what this means in more detail please look at our SEN Support page)

 An EHC plan can give a child or young person extra educational support to help them meet their educational and other outcomes, and can also give parents and young people more choice about which school or setting they can attend.